 The Biggest Benefits of Training at Home

-It probably shouldn’t come as any surprise that we’re big fans of training at home (or in any setting outside the typical “gym” setting).
-After all, we’ve helped tens of thousands of clients successfully make that transition, and we’ve seen how much benefit people get from it.
+We’re big fans of training at home (or in any setting outside the typical “gym” setting).
+And over the past ten years, we’ve helped tens of thousands of clients successfully make that transition, and we’ve seen how much benefit people get from it.

 In this video, GMB Lead Trainer Chris McMahon will walk you through some of the benefits of training at home, and you’ll see lots of examples of our clients training in all sorts of environments.

 Our free Strength and Mobility Kickstart is a great way to get a taste of how fun and convenient it can be to train within the comfort of your own home.
 We bet you’ll love it so much, you won’t ever want to step foot in a gym again.

 Let’s look at these benefits in more detail.
 We’ll look at the challenges Chris mentioned in the next section.